Jack98-ita/ISIS-on-Windows-11/README.md

 ```
 python $CONDA_PREFIX/scripts/isisVarInit.py --data-dir=[path to data directory]
 ```
-to download all ISIS data:
+To download all ISIS data:
 ```
 downloadIsisData all $ISISDATA
 ```